suittokill/suittokill/README.md

-# Read my rentry for more information!
+# @Suitntie : @Suittokill
-**I go by Suit, or Valentine, or any of the names associated with my copelinks.**
+**I go by my usernames, or Valentine... or any of the names associated with my copinglinks.**